bytecodealliance/rfcs/accepted/cranelift-isel-isle-peepmatic.md

     (rule (prio 10) (A x) (B x))
 ```

-Likewise, any extractor may hvae a priority attached, as follows:
+Likewise, any extractor may have a priority attached, as follows:

 ```plain